What Is Retrieval-Augmented Generation (RAG) — And Why Most Implementations Break in Production

 A language model has no way to detect stale context.
 The result is a response that sounds correct but is wrong.

 Re-embedding data more frequently helps, but does not eliminate the problem.
-Detecting changes, reprocessing content, and maintaining alignment introduces lag and operational overhead.
+Detecting changes, reprocessing content, and maintaining alignment introduces lag and operational overhead — and without a reliable ingestion layer, indexes degrade silently.

 Key takeaway: If a RAG system cannot account for data freshness, it cannot guarantee correct answers.